Penetration Testing of the Network and Web Applications for a Mobile Operator

 Being a company with 5 mln subscribers and almost 2,000 employees, the Customer possesses a large database of sensitive data (including financial information) which is an appealing target for intruders.
 Moreover, as a mobile services provider, the Customer should pay a lot of attention to the stability of their services.

 To ensure that the existing security measures are effective enough to protect all the assets from unauthorized access, the Customer decided to evaluate the security level of the information system and the public web applications; identify possible vulnerabilities and eliminate any revealed security issues.
-Therefore the Customer was looking for a reliable partner providing penetration testing services.
+Therefore, the Customer was looking for a reliable penetration testing provider.

 A team of 2 ScienceSoft penetration testers was commissioned for this project.
 Penetration testing was conducted in 2 phases: testing of the network perimeter and testing of the public web applications.

 To check the security state of the whole perimeter while keeping within time and budget, a combined approach to testing was chosen: fieldwork for the first 2-3 weeks, gathering information about the perimeter, public services, software versions, potential vulnerabilities; cooperative discussion and selection of N vectors (e.g. IP addresses) for testing.
 At this stage, all the selected elements of the Customer’s network (reachable according to the attacker models) were included in the scope.